Today's miles: 26

 Ramona Falls was a local dayhike I had been on several times in the past few years, and it was nice returning again via the PCT.
 I like hiking this section a lot because it feels as though I'm home, linking together my favorite dayhikes into one long distance hike that happens to lead to Canada.

 We lay beside Ramona Falls, enjoying the fairy-like tumble of water the green glen while we snacked and enjoyed the morning.
 Unfortunately, though, we had only covered five miles and it was already 11:00, so our break was short lived.

 From Ramona Falls we climbed an excruciating hill; it gained 1,500 feet in three miles and had a total of two switchbacks.
 It was exhausting, but in true thru-hiker form, I didn't stop or slack my pace the entire way; even though my chest was heaving, my legs were strong and carried me through.
-I was proud of myself for becoming so strong: even though some days seemed difficult, when put in perspective, I really had come a very long way.
+I was proud of myself: even though some days seemed difficult, when put in perspective, I really had come a very long way.
 (Figuratively and literally!)